kernelpanic2015/catclean/README.md

 CatClean is a command-line utility written in C++ that removes comment lines and blank lines from a text file.

-## Prerequisites

-Make sure you have a C++ compiler installed on your system.
-You can use GCC or any other compiler of your choice.

 ## Installation

 You can install CatClean by following these steps:

-1. Download the latest version of the `.deb` package from the [Releases](https://github.com/your-username/catclean/releases) page.
+1. Download the latest version of the `.deb` package from the [Releases](https://github.com/kernelpanic2015/catclean/releases) page.

 2. Open a terminal and navigate to the directory where the `.deb` package is located.